"get missing taxa" search

 I have not checked to see that your assertion is correct, so I will assume it is.
 Yes, this is a change that we should make.

-#2 Updated by Xianhua Liu over 15 years ago
+Updated by Xianhua Liu about 16 years ago

 Let's put an example here to make it clearer.
 Given one target county: C and 2 data sources: A and B.